akm77/ldapcomputers/README.md

 ## Introduction

 This plugin is designed to get a list of computers from LDAP for further reconciliation with a list of computers in GLPI.
-The task that the plugin solves is to help keep the list of computers up to date in both LDAP and GLPI
+The task that the plugin solves is to help keep the list of computers up to date in both LDAP and GLPI.

 ## Documentation